Congratulations On Your Pregnancy

 Acupuncture can support you to relax your mind and body.
 Becoming newly pregnant is always challenging because it represents a major life transition.
 So the better you look after yourself now, the better your pregnancy, postpartum and family unit will be.

-Having supported women through their pregnancies for over ten years, here is some useful information to help you enjoy this special time.
+Having supported women through their pregnancies for over sixteen years, here is some useful holistic information I have gathered for you to support you during this special time.

 Diet

 Pregnancy is a time of abundance and enjoying many and varied foods to nourish you and your baby.
-It’s a wonderful time to enjoy food, good food!
+Enjoy food, good food!
 Eating all food groups.
 Aim to have good quality food that is organic, seasonal and free-range and eating all kinds of foods also exposes your baby to this.
 Having lots of fresh fruits and vegetables, some grain, nuts and seeds and of course healthy fats and protein.
-This article discusses the kinds of foods that are essential for pregnancy.
+READ This article discusses the kinds of foods that are essential for pregnancy.

 • Enjoy high quality salt (Celtic salt food to taste), full-fat products, naturally fat foods, protein, fruits and veg, less sugar and less whole grains.